General information for new students

 The Centre is located on Sölvegatan 18B.
 For more contact information and a map, please see here.

-Most lectures and seminars take place at the Centre, where we have a library, a lecture room and a seminar room.
+At the Centre we have a library, a lecture room and a seminar room.
 In the building there is also a student kitchen with microwaves, fridge, freezer and coffee machine.
 You will have access to the building Monday - Friday, 09.00 - 17.00.

 Students who have been accepted into the programme only have the right to enrol from the semester stated in the letter of acceptance.
 If you cannot enter the programme on the given date you can have your place deferred but you need to submit an application to the Director of Studies specifying the reasons for such a deferral.
 If granted, the deferral cannot be longer than one year.

 If you want to take a pause in your studies you need to apply to the Director of Studies specifying the reasons for such a pause.
 If you do not apply for a pause in your studies you will be regarded as having terminated your studies and will lose your place in the programme.
 If you have ended your studies without notifying the Director of Studies you can only be re-accepted into the programme if there is a vacancy.
 In such a case the previous record of studies can be taken into account

 All course information, including course plans, schedules, literature lists, teachers, exams, and other relevant information, is found on the course pages in Canvas, the learning platform used by the Centre, to which all registered students have access.
 Canvas also enables students to e-mail each other and their teachers.
 You log in to Canvas using your student account.

 Please have a look at the student guide on how to use Canvas to learn more about this platform.